Emma Roberts: Work as producer

+Belletrist book club

+In 2017, Roberts, along with her friend Karah Preiss, founded the book club Belletrist.
+The initiative aims to foster a community where women can feel confident and empowered, with a broader goal of promoting reading.
+The first book featured on Belletrist was Joan Didion's South and West.
+Belletrist operates on a monthly schedule, where a new book is introduced each month along with some form of interaction with the author, which may vary from videos to interviews or other engaging formats.

+Belletrist extends its recommendations to both established and emerging authors.
+Through the platform, Roberts has recommended a variety of books including Octavia E Butler's Fledgling, Lisa Taddeo's Animal, Ariel Levy's The Rules Do Not Apply, The Impossible Lives of Greta Wells by Andrew Sean Greer, Eileen Myles' Chelsea Girls and When Watched by Leopoldine Core, among others.

 Public image

 In February 2009, Roberts was named the brand ambassador for Neutrogena, appearing in print and television advertisements for the company.
 She has appeared multiple times as part of Teen Vogue's Best Dressed list, including in June 2007, September 2008, December 2008, and February 2009.

 In January 2021, Roberts paid tribute to her aunt Julia Roberts as the new ambassador of the Pretty Woman collection corresponding to the French jewelry firm Fred.

+Charity

+Roberts has been involved in various charitable endeavors and philanthropic activities, focusing on children's welfare, environmental advocacy, women's rights, and public health awareness.
+She actively supports the Children's Cancer Research Fund, and has been a frequent participant in fundraising events for St. Jude Children's Research Hospital.
+In 2017, Roberts hosted the L.A.
+Art Show, an event whose proceeds were donated to St. Jude's.
+She also attended the 2018 edition of the L.A.
+Art Show, among her other engagements.
+More recently, in November 2023, Roberts was involved in St. Jude's Giving Tuesday event, where she led a celebrity unboxing segment.

+Roberts has worked with organizations like Girls Inc. to promote women's rights and empowerment.
+She has been involved in campaigns for gender equality and women's health.
+She collaborated with Free People Movement for a Thanksgiving Day 2023 campaign, focused on performing acts of kindness and assisting those in need, committing to donate all net proceeds to Girls Inc.

 Personal life

-In September 2011, Roberts began attending Sarah Lawrence College but by January 2012, she had put her studies on hold to concentrate on work commitments.
+In September 2011, Roberts began attending Sarah Lawrence College, but by January 2012 had put her studies on hold to concentrate on work commitments.

 An avid reader, she launched her book club on Instagram, titled Belletrist, in March 2017.

-In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Roberts and others told the stories of the people killed there.
+In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Roberts and others told the stories of the people who were murdered there.